 GB Stickers and Number Plates

-We recommend that you display a GB sticker on the rear of your vehicle even if you currently have a number plate which includes the GB and/or EU symbol identifier.
+We recommend that you display a UK sticker on the rear of your vehicle even if you currently have a number plate which includes the GB and/or EU symbol identifier.